Bio

 natalierberger[at]gmail.com

-Exhibitions, Awards, and Publications
+Festivals, Awards, and Publications

 Big Sky Documentary Film Festival Official Selection, 2025 — The Grace (Co-director, co-cinematographer, co-editor)